cadbox1/prawn-stack/README.md

 This all feels very typical of AWS.

 I went with the NAT Instance because thankfully [CDK makes it easy](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ec2-readme.html#using-nat-instances).
-Unfortunately, it does some to add some extra latency, ~300ms (150%) more, but I'll happily cop latency instead of money for this project.
+Unfortunately, it did seem to add some extra latency but I'll happily cop latency instead of money for this project.

 ## Load Testing